coneill-math/kunzpolyhedron/README.md

 Please note that this is an *alpha version* and subject to change without notice.

 ## License
-numsgpsalg is released under the terms of the [MIT license](https://tldrlegal.com/license/mit-license).
+This software is released under the terms of the [MIT license](https://tldrlegal.com/license/mit-license).
 The MIT License is simple and easy to understand and it places almost no restrictions on what you can do with this software.

 ## Usage
 To use all features of this class, you must first install [numsgps-sage](https://github.com/coneill-math/numsgps-sage).
 Next, simply place `KunzPosets.sage` in the same directory as `NumericalSemigroup.sage`.